Technical debt

-One of my goals with Chevere was to learn more problem-solving approaches and the culture that comes with these.
-I achieved this by consuming more software, starting with CI tools and I continued all the way up to esoteric software practices.
-Out of all I was exposed GitHub Actions caught my attention: You can declare interconnected jobs and use actions published by third-parties to keep you productive.
+One of my goals with Chevere was to learn more about problem-solving approaches and the culture that comes with them.
+I achieved this by exploring various software, starting with CI tools and continuing through to esoteric software practices.
+Among all the tools I encountered, GitHub Actions caught my attention the most.
+It allows you to declare interconnected jobs and use actions published by third parties to stay productive.
 What interested me the most was the workflow pattern, which inspired me to create the Workflow package for Chevere.

 # Technical debt

-When I have to produce a new system I try to keep it neat and clean.
-To achieve this I do TDD, ensure a good code coverage threshold and if fancy times aim for high MSI.
-This is not always the case as this approach gets expensive and gets sacrificed for most organizations.
+When I have to produce a new system, I try to keep it neat and clean.
+To achieve this, I use TDD, ensure a good code coverage threshold, and aim for high MSI when possible.
+However, this approach can be expensive and is often sacrificed in many organizations.

-Any evolving system is potential for getting patched the MVP way which is to add features the quickest.
+Any evolving system is prone to being patched in the MVP way, which means adding features as quickly as possible.
 Once done, who cares...
-It works and we are printing money.
-While the product get features this fashion it does increasing technical debt.
-This will happen in any project as teams change, people bring different approaches, tech evolves, the only guy who knows the system is now 90 years old, etc.
+It works, and we are making money.
+While the product gains features in this manner, it also accumulates technical debt.
+This happens in any project as teams change, people bring different approaches, technology evolves, and the only person who knows the system is now 90 years old, etc.

-At some point it will be expensive to go in any direction namely to maintain, to change or to replace it.
+At some point, it will become expensive to go in any direction, whether it is to maintain, change, or replace the system.

 # Predict the unknown

-I can abstract predictable needs, but many stuff are too green and potential candidates for re-factoring loop as it evolves.
-I realized that my code went wrong when new business rules keep being added for a long period (4 years in a row).
-You know how it goes, you struggle in a loop to find the solution for a known problem that will be changing with time.
+I can abstract predictable needs, but many aspects are too uncertain and potential candidates for a re-factoring loop as they evolve.
+I realized that my code went wrong when new business rules kept being added for a long period (4 years in a row).
+You know how it goes; you struggle in a loop to find the solution for a known problem that will keep changing over time.

-I noticed that my mess was caused by the combination of adding more features while altering permissions and not extensively testing that.
-I tried first with plug-in strategies and I noticed that my business logic was getting sparse as I was pushing beyond what a plug-in system is meant for.
+I noticed that my mess was caused by the combination of adding more features while altering permissions and not extensively testing them.
+I first tried with plug-in strategies and noticed that my business logic was getting sparse as I was pushing beyond what a plug-in system is meant for.

-To be able to easy maintain the business it requires to abstract everything in modules that we can plug each other.
+To easily maintain the business, it requires abstracting everything into modules that can be plugged into each other.

 # Here be Workflows!

-A Workflow enables to define a procedure of a series of interconnected independent jobs.
-With workflows you care about the job units that define the process to solve the problem, not how to abstract "the problem".
+A Workflow allows you to define a procedure consisting of a series of interconnected independent jobs.
+With workflows, you focus on the job units that define the process to solve the problem, rather than abstracting "the problem".

-• Testing gets lighter on Workflow ("the problem").
+- Testing becomes lighter on the Workflow ("the problem").

 Challenges: